 This course provides students with an opportunity to design, develop, and implement a GIS-based solution in response to an industry/organization defined problem.
 Ideally, this course will place students in an organization that is involved in the development of GIS systems and applications on a part-time basis for a semester.
 Students will be involved in various aspects of project planning, development, and management (e.g., client relations, scheduling, data acquisition, coding, etc.).
 This course is designed to transition the student from a classroom participant to a professional GIS Solution Development practitioner.

-The term "Data Science" is a recent one that captures the value of analyzing and interpreting data sets, particularly unstructured information of the sort generated by online interactions or other "messy" data that is incomplete or noisy.
-The course will involve programming assignments that investigate these kinds of data sets, and it will borrow techniques and algorithms from machine learning, data mining, and applied statistics.
-Because the field is new, there are relatively few canonical resources, but a text under consideration (even if only for a reference) is one used at Syracuse University which is freely available at http://jsresearch.net/groups/teachdatascience.
+"Data Science" is a recent term that captures the value of analyzing and interpreting data sets, particularly unstructured information of the sort generated by online interactions or other "messy" data that is incomplete or noisy.
+The course will involve programming assignments that investigate these kinds of data sets, borrowing techniques and algorithms from machine learning, data mining, and applied statistics.
+Because the field is new, there are relatively few canonical resources; however, a text under consideration as a reference is one used by Syracuse University which is freely available at http://jsresearch.net/groups/teachdatascience.

 This course focuses on the fundamental aspects of mobile computing, application architecture, and design.
 Students will learn the benefits and challenges of mobile application planning, design, development, and management.
 Students will also acquire advanced technical skills that focus on designing, developing, and implementing a mobile application to meet organizational and / or end-user needs.
 Students will complete a hands-on project building a prototype mobile application.
 The course ensures that students are exposed to the most current mobile technologies and examines emerging issues and trends in the field, e.g., mobile gaming.